Kraken vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Kraken Advanced Stats

-- In its past 10 contests, Seattle hit the over five times.
+- Seattle hit the over in four of its past 10 games.

-- In their last 10 games, the Kraken have scored 0.3 more goals per game than their average on the season.
+- During their past 10 games, the Kraken's goals per game average is 1.1 higher than their season-long average.

-- The Kraken's 272 goals this season make them the third-best scoring team in the NHL.
+- The Kraken's 283 goals this season make them the third-best scoring team in the league.

-- On defense, the Kraken have given up 239 goals (3.1 per game) to rank 14th in league action.
+- The Kraken are ranked 13th in league play in goals against this season, having given up 244 total goals (3.1 per game).

-- The team's goal differential is 10th-best in the league at +33.
+- The team's goal differential is ninth-best in the league at +39.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.